-The Audit and Risk Committee Charter includes information on the procedures for selection and appointment of the external auditor of Thorney Opportunities and for the rotation of the external audit engagement partner.
+The Audit and Risk Committee Charter includes information on the procedures for selection, appointment and removal of the external auditor of the Company and for the rotation of the external audit engagement partner.
 In 2013 shareholders appointed Ernst & Young as the company’s auditor.
 In 2018 the audit engagement partner of Ernst & Young was rotated as required under the rotation policy

 TOP ensures that the external auditor attends the AGM and is available to answer questions relevant to the audit from shareholders.